-Stakeholder Engagement was a strategic approach for engaging the community in the local energy management.
-Stakeholders were invited to participate in the long-term energy planning, bringing their knowledge and validation into the process.
-Regional and local actors have been involved in the planning and implementation process from the beginning to guarantee success of the effort.
-They are supported by engagement experts and capacity building activities.
-It is important that the planning process builds on existing local expertise and knowledge as much as possible.
+Stakeholder Engagement is a strategic approach for involving the community in local energy decision-making and management.
+During the project, stakeholders in each of the targeted regions were invited to participate in long-term energy planning, to ensure that decisions reflected their knowledge, experience and perspectives.
+Regional and local actors were involved in the planning and implementation process from the beginning to guarantee the success of the effort.
+PANEL partners conducted various capacity building activities to increase the competency of these stakeholders, which are further described below.
+They also sought to identify those stakeholders who could play a most important role in the process, referred to as forerunners, which is also described below.

-The PANEL 2050 model used the participatory approach for stakeholder management with a systematic approach to identify and engage stakeholders.
-This included the following steps):
+The PANEL 2050 model used a participatory approach for stakeholder management to systematically identify and engage stakeholders.
+This includes the following steps):